tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/09_Ins_Contextualizing_Solidity.md

 * Hardware

-  * It's a blockchain; hardware could potentially be anything that can run the software needed to host a node on the network.
+  * Since blockchains are written in software, the hardware can be any machine that is capable of running the node software and connecting to the internet.